rohanakut/iCAD-Dental-Test/README.md

 - **Custom Dataloader**: I have written my own custom dataloader to load he data.
 This is because the input data wasn't in the traditional pytorch format.
 - **Early Stopping**: Since the dataset is small it makes sense to add early stopping.
 This is done to avoid overfitting of the data
-- **Save checkpoint**: I am saving the checkpoint after every epoch.
+- **Save checkpoint**: I am saving the checkpoint at end of training and after early stopping.